Nandaka/PixivUtil2/readme.txt

 		    Use -1 to use all tags.
 writeimageinfo  ==> set to 'True' to export the image information to text file.
-                    The filename is following the image filename + .txt. dateDiff        ==> Gets only pictures that were posted X days before the system date.
+                    The filename is following the image filename + .txt. dateDiff        ==> Process only new images within the given date difference.
                     Set 0 to disable.
-Skip to next member id if in Download by Member, stop processing if in Download New Illust. backupOldFile   ==> Set to True to backup old file if the file size is different.
+Skip to next member id if in 'Download by Member', stop processing if in 'Download New Illust' mode. backupOldFile   ==> Set to True to backup old file if the file size is different.
                     Old filename will be renamed to filename.unix-time.extension. writeugoirainfo ==> If set to True, it will dump the .js to external file.